Greek life and culture

 - The first Olympic games were held in 776 BC, and then every four years after that in honour of the god Zeus.
 Some of the events are the same as you’ll see in the modern Olympic Games, such as throwing the javelin and wrestling, but some were different – like chariot racing.
 Winners would get a crown of olive branches instead of a gold medal.

-- Each city-state in Athens held a games event – the one called the Olympics was held in the city-state of Olympia.
+- Each city-state held a games event – the one called the Olympics was held in the city-state of Olympia.

 - The Greeks had many different kinds of pots that they used for different things: